-- Major regional outreach for the rewilding initiative has been created through our participation in the two editions of the ”ROWMANIA Festival” in the regional capital Tulcea.
+- Major regional outreach for the rewilding initiative has been created through our participation in the two editions of the “ROWMANIA Festival” and in the Pelicam Film Festival (2014) in the regional capital Tulcea.

 - A three-day visit to the delta was hosted for four prize winners in a Dutch nature conservation contest.
 The visit was organized by Rewilding Europe in cooperation with WWF Romania, and it was covered in depth by two leading Dutch newspapers.

 - During a 3-day monitoring effort in 2014, an occupied beaver lodge was found, and trap cameras were installed to film the beavers.
 This revealed interesting results, showing a beaver family with young.
 This was communicated widely in Romania, creating a lot of media interest and support for the comeback of the species.

 - Photo exhibition “Fresh Perspectives on the Danube Delta” launched in partnership with the Pelicam Film Festival (13–15 June 2014) and publicity around the discovery and the monitoring of the beaver small population just upstream Tulcea.
 This exhibition shows 40 images taken by Magnus Lundgren, Florian Möllers, Staffan Widstrand and Cristian Mititelu-Răileanu, covering the underwater world, aerial landscapes and the daily stories of the people living in the Delta.
 The photo exhibition has also toured to Covasna County and Tulcea, and in December 2014 was presented in Bucharest as part of the Business Days Events.